 One of the best parts about traveling to another country is getting a chance to enjoy the local cuisine in the local area made by locals.

-Hokkaido, and thus Sapporo, are best known for great seafood production and unique local delicacies like Ramen, dairy products, soup curry, and mutton barbecue.
+Hokkaido, and thus Sapporo, are best known for great seafood production and unique local delicacies like sapporo ramen, dairy products, soup curry, and mutton barbecue.

 All of these delicacies are served with a great selection of fresh vegetables and savory rice.